Nechama Leibowitz: Study sheets

-These books were subsequently translated into English by Rabbi Dr. Aryeh (Laibel/Leonard) Newman.
+These books were subsequently translated into English by Rabbi Aryeh (Laibel/Leonard) Newman.

 Teaching style

 When asked to describe her methods she replied, "I have no derech...
 I only teach what the commentaries say.
-Nothing is my own.”
-She was noted for her modest demeanor coupled with wry wit, and always preferred the title of "teacher" over the more prestigious "professor."
+Nothing is my own."
+She was noted for her modest demeanor coupled with wry wit, and always preferred the title of "teacher" over the more formal "professor".
 In accordance with her request, "מורה" (morah, "teacher") is the only word inscribed on her tombstone, other than her name and dates.
 She was strict on marking mistakes in Hebrew test papers, and hated the code-switching "Heblish" of some anglophone immigrants.